-We are delighted to add the core Tabula Rasa Jacket pattern to our library of digital patterns!
-Now both the core Tabula RasaJacket and Tabula Rasa Knit Tee & Tunic patterns, four variations for the Jacket and one variation for the Knit Tee can be purchased as downloads, and more are in the works.
+We are delighted to include the core Tabula Rasa Jacket pattern in our library of digital patterns!
+Currently, both the core Tabula RasaJacket and Tabula Rasa Knit Tee & Tunic patterns, four variations for the Jacket and one variation for the Knit Tee can be purchased as downloads, and more are in the works.
 In hopes of making the process easier for sewers new to digital patterns, today we take a closer look at how to download and use them.
 We know some folks love the digital format, while others despise it, so rest assured that we plan to continue offering digital and paper tissue options for most patterns.

 Downloading Digital Patterns

 When purchasing digital patterns from Fit for Art, make sure you create an account on our website if you haven’t already.
 After completing the purchase of your digital patterns, you will receive an email receipt from Fit for Art with links to the digital pattern files.
 Click on the links in the right hand “Download” column to open the files.
 Make sure you save the files on your computer or somewhere you can access them again since purchasers are limited to downloading each file three times.
 If you do want to download them again later, go back to the confirmation email or click on the My Account page in the upper right corner of our home page, log in with your user name and password, and then click on Downloads to find the files.